HocheggerLab/omero-screen/packages/omero-screen-plots/README.md

 ## Recent Updates

-**v0.1.3+**: The package has been refactored to use a simplified single-class architecture for better performance and maintainability.
-The main plotting functions maintain backward compatibility while providing improved error handling and validation.
+**v0.1.3+**: The package has been completely refactored with a modern API architecture:
+- **New Combined Plot Functions**: `combplot_feature` and `combplot_cellcycle` provide comprehensive multi-panel visualizations
+- **Simplified Architecture**: Single-class design for better performance and maintainability
+- **Comprehensive Documentation**: Full API reference with examples at [hocheggerlab.github.io/omero-screen/](https://hocheggerlab.github.io/omero-screen/)
+- **Legacy Cleanup**: Removed outdated plotting functions in favor of the new API

 ## Status